Get support from A&P

 Additional fulfilments for long-term posting to Sweden

-For posting of workers to Sweden lasting more than 12 months, the posted worker is entitled to additional working conditions and terms of employment that apply to employees in Sweden in an equivalent situation.
+For posting of workers to Sweden lasting more than 12 months, the employer must provide the posted worker with additional working conditions and terms of employment that apply to employees in Sweden in an equivalent situation.
 When calculating the 12-month period, all postings involving different workers (also in case of replacement) performing the same activity at the same workplace should be taken into consideration.

 The time limit can be extended from 12 up to 18 months.
 In that case, the foreign employer must report and provide a motivated notification to the Swedish Work Environment Authority no later than the date the 12-month period expires.